RazrFalcon/svgcleaner/README.md

        Have no idea how to make it.
 Hints [here](https://pomax.github.io/bezierinfo/#bsplines).
  - [ ] Unix pipes.

-Note, that current git version is pretty stable and ready to use.
+Note, that master branch is pretty stable and ready to use.

 ## License